Brand System

 |---|---|---|

-The full bridge includes 27 standard variables across backgrounds, text, interactive, feedback, border, typography, spacing, and radius categories.
+The full bridge maps 27 standard variables across backgrounds, text, interactive, feedback, border, typography, spacing, and radius categories.

 Using brand style